rust-lang/compiler-team/content/minutes/design-meeting/2019-11-29-repl-meeting.md

   - Answer 2: it will be even less than a submodule (where a CI automatically files follow-up bugs): There won't be any automatic filing of follow-up bugs (alexreg has said they will handle maintenance manually); this is how miri and clippy had initially started.
-It could become a swubmodule later.
+It could become a submodule later.

 - Question: Does this mean if we (rustc developers) make breaking changes to the compiler, we won't necessarily know, right?
 (Unless